cj401-jw/code_example/README.md

 ```

 ## Dataset
-Dataset storied in Data folder.
+Dataset storied in `data/` folder.
 In case if use have several datasets then you should have folder for each dataset with following folders: train, valid, test (optional).
 Here is a structure of the data:
 ```
 Data/
   Imagenet/